 - Avoid snacks that are high in added fats, sugars and salt, such as chips, biscuits and chocolate.
 Replace them with nuts, fruit, yoghurt or cheese.

-- Limit takeaway foods that are high in fat, sugar and salt.
+- Limit takeaway foods that are high in fat, sugar, salt and kilojoules.

 - Don’t add salt to food during cooking or before eating.
 Add flavour with herbs and spices.

-- Grill, poach and bake rather than fry.
+- Grill, poach, slow roast and stir-fry rather than deep fry.

-- Steam or microwave vegetables to maintain their nutritional goodness.
+- Steam or microwave to maintain their ional goodness.

 View the Cancer Council NSW editorial policy.